Treasuring priceless performances and a sparkling script…

 Over time Norman and the young boy fish together and work as a team to catch bigger stronger fish.
 They hope to catch Walter a large trout who has evaded Walter’s net constantly.
 These scenes reflecting a strong friendship evolving between him and Norman.

 However on Chelsea’s return, she appears jealous of her new stepson’s strong relationship with her father, as the son, she never was or could be.
 Her mother tells her it’s not too late to try… and to accept her father as he is rather than the father he was.
 As always the rest of the film’s plot can be found in the usual ways.

 The performances in this movie are wonderful, I found Hepburn a joy and well suited to Edith’s feisty and strong character.
 She was also extremely supportive, insightful and defensive of her husband’s past and present behaviours.
 Henry Fonda and Hepburn’s chemistry was touching and they were convincing as a couple with so many lovely and poignant scenes together.

 As Edith appeared to be the glue of the family, it’s revealed she instrumented the father and daughter to become closer together both physically and emotionally.
 It was revealed she invited her daughter to return for his birthday.
 She urged her daughter to try to form a relationship with her father as he is and defending him to her when she felt he was being judged by his past behaviours.

-Here Jane’s portrayal of Chelsea almost riled me at times due to her animosity with her father.
+Here Jane’s portrayal of Chelsea almost riled me at times due to her animosity toward her father.
 I like Hepburn’s character almost urged her to overlook her past upsets with her father.
 I hoped she’d try to form a relationship with her father before it was too late.